qusers/Q/experiments/analytical-charge-validation/PILOT_PROTOCOL.md

   per direction: eight ladders per radius, sixteen in total.
 - Eleven state-2 weights: 0, 0.1, ..., 1.
 Forward traverses increasing weight;
   reverse decreases it without exchanging state labels.
-- Up to 100 ps preparation per ladder to establish its starting endpoint; the exact heating/charging and equilibration schedule must be specified and audited before launch.
+- Up to 100 ps preparation per ladder at its fixed starting endpoint and 298 kelvin, with no heating or charging ramp.
+The [endpoint schedule](ENDPOINT_PREPARATION.md) includes a 20-step grid-start seed in the cap and continues with retained restart velocities.
+This is a candidate preparation, not established equilibration.
   No replica may be called independent merely by copying the same final restart.
   Failure to settle within the cap stops that ladder.
 - Each window: 10 ps discarded settling plus 20 ps diagnostic sampling.
 These durations are a **cost cap**, not asserted sufficient equilibration or production.
   The sampling portion remains pilot data and is not used to select model parameters.